 The rules are challenging to say the least!
 All must abide by the Government guidelines and cannot take shortcuts.
 And, of course, as we worship in Methodist premises, we are also bound by their implementation of the rules, which at present means that we will not be worshipping at Rosyth until at least 1 September.

-Also on the SEC website is a short video to ‘walk through’ the preparations and practices needed for public worship.
-This demonstrates in an easy-to-assimilate form what may well become the new normal.
-Don’t expect it to feel anything like things were when we last met on 15 March!
+[Updated 17 Aug] The SEC website used to link to a short video ‘walk through’ of the preparations and practices needed for public worship, which demonstrated in an easy-to-assimilate form what may well become the new normal.
+Unfortunately, this useful video had to be withdrawn as it didn’t show worshippers wearing face masks as required by a latest guidance.
+In consequence, expect it to feel even less like things were when we last met on 15 March!